Tag Archives: gardening

 The blooms are not only dramatic and odd, they smell like sweet candy and each species has its own unique flavor.
 The thorny larvae of the gulf and variegated fritillaries will devour the stands of the plant but that’s why I grow plants for the wildlife.

 They are Good for Bees.
 Attracting bees could be a good or bad aspect of raising a plant.
-I always welcome them and never have been stung while treating them with due respect.
+I welcome bees and never have been stung while treating them with due respect.

 Cerulean

-The abundant flowers are many different colors and they will cover an area in the yard with beautiful blooms through the summer.
+The abundant flowers are many different colors.
+They will cover an area in the yard with beautiful blooms through the summer.
 I would highly recommend this plant because its easy and needs little care.
-The native purple, (incense and incarnate), blue (cerulean) and some hybrids will come back after a mild winter and will grow in most places with an abundance of light.
+The native purple, (incense and incarnate), blue (cerulean) and some hybrids will come back after a mild winter.
+All these species will grow in most places with an abundance of light.

 I will have a whole new collection this year and many more photos.